yasu24/Telling-Story-with-Data/final-project-part1.md

 - Mass shooting data

 I want to focus on which regulation would effectively reduce gun violence.
 I am focusing on the gun waiting period, but more beneficial indicators could be found through the project.
+Also, I couldn't find the trend data for the number of guns possessed, which implies that information is hidden/protected.
+No open data is not data, but fact.
+On the other hand, research in 2018 shows that there are 392 million guns in the US, but only 1 million guns are registered guns.
+Also, I would like to know if a gun can be an alternative to knives, so to clarify it, I will compare the incident using knives in a country where a gun is not common and the US.
+The story is fragmental at this stage, but it can be one story, I believe.

 ## Initial sketches